 Version Date Purpose of Revision Original 12/07/2001 Base Document Revision 1 07/01/2006 To update all sections of the Standard in accordance with changes to the Code of Virginia as well as incorporate emerging best practices.
-10/10/2006 To remove from section 2.1 (page 3) "Risk Response" that was erroneously left in the final version of this standard.
+Revision 1.1 10/10/2006 To remove from section 2.1 (page 3) "Risk Response" that was erroneously left in the final version of this standard.
 Also, there are no requirements impacted by this correction.
 Revision 2 07/1/07 Revision to align with changes (blue highlights) to the Code of Virginia and to document additional and substantively revised standards.
 The compliance date for these new and substantively revised standards is July 1, 2008.
-Revision 3 10/30/2007 Revision to incorporate ITIB's directive (dated October 18, 2007) to change compliance date from July 2008 to November 1, 2007 for section 9.5.2 items 3 through 6.
+Revision 3 10/30/2007 Revision to incorporate ITIB's directive (dated October 18, 2007) to change compliance date from July 2008 to November 1, 2007 for section 9.5.2 items through 6.
 Revision 4 07/24/08 Revision to align with changes (blue highlights) to the Code of Virginia, removed language in the scope section that excluded "Academic Instruction and Research" systems, and to document additional and revised standards.
 There is a new section for Application Security.
 The compliance date for these new and substantively revised standards is January 1, 2009 except for academic and research systems previously exempted, the compliance date shall be July 1, 2009.
-Revision to establish a new Wireless Security section and enhance the Application Security section.
-Broaden scope to include recommendations for security best practices relative to non- electronic data.
+08/11/09 Revision to establish a new Wireless Security section and enhance the Application Security section.
+Broaden scope to include recommendations for security best practices relative to non-electronic data.
 Refine intent and incorporate changes based on contributions and suggestions of the COV Information Security community.
-Revision 5 08/11/09 On October 19, 2009, Section 2.2.4 #1 was revised for clarity.
+Revision 5 On October 19, 2009, Section 2.2.4 #1 was revised for clarity.
 Effective February 2, 2010, Section 5.3.2, # 8, page 29 - the requirement related to the frequency of changing user passwords for sensitive systems was changed from 42 days to 90 days to be consistent with current COV network password change frequency requirements.
 Agencies may require users of sensitive systems to change their passwords on a more frequent basis.
+07/11/11 Revision to clarify various requirements indicated in italics and line in the left margin.
+Revision 6 Revised to address the new IT governance structure in the Commonwealth.
+See section 2.7.2 #3, section 4.3.2 #s 9, 10, & 11, section 4.7.2 #8, section 9.2.2 #6, and section 9.5.2 for new guidance and requirements.